DuraMAT/pv-terms/docs/_sources/index.rst.txt

 This page contains nomenclature for PV-relevant terms that are used in modeling and data analysis for PV systems.
 Terms are grouped by category.

+The pv-terms project is a work in progress.
+The team would greatly appreciate feedback and suggestions.
+To comment, see the issues on the `pv-terms github repo <https://github.com/DuraMAT/pv-terms>`_.

 .. include:: generated/version.rst

 Abbreviations